 (d) The Sixth Assessment Report of the Intergovernmental Panel on Climate Change, which updates scientific, technical and socioeconomic understanding of the climate system and climate change, including impacts on and implications to the ocean, the services it provides and human society, including the vulnerabilities and capacity to adapt to climate change.

-[1] Increase in nutrient concentration resulting in excessive plant and/or algal growth.
+[1] eutrophication ** Increase in nutrient concentration resulting in excessive plant and/or algal growth.